andrewzamai/SLIMER/README.md

 When compared to other existing solutions under similar training conditions, SLIMER demonstrates superior capability in handling unseen entities, delivering more robust performance in real-world applications. 🏆

+PROs:

+&nbsp;&nbsp;&nbsp;&nbsp;✅ guide your LLM with external knowledge about the NE to tag by providing a definition and guidelines

 ## 📚 Citation